 Glucosamine Sulfate for Dogs

 Glucosamine sulfate is the most commonly used form of glucosamine.
-The largest number of studies on this form of glucosamine has been conducted in establishing its role and importance in dietary supplements.
+The largest number of studies on this form of glucosamine have been conducted in establishing its role and importance in dietary supplements.
 As the name suggests, it’s made of sulfur and glucosamine.

 While glucosamine supplies the joints with cells needed for recovery from osteoarthritis and wound healing, sulfur has anti-inflammatory and antibacterial effects.
 The advantage of this form of glucosamine is that it is absorbed very quickly and does not burden the stomach.